How to Customize Text in the Product Detail Counters Skill-with Emojis

 You can add emojis in the Fera.ai app.
-When you edit one of the Product Detail Counters skill there is a tab (What tab–>Content) that allows you to change the message.
-In this bar you can customize your message and add emojis/characters using one of the methods described below, depending on what operating system your computer uses.
+When you edit one of the Product Detail Counters skill there is a tab (What tab–>Content) that allows you to change the icon.
+In this bar, you can add emojis/characters using one of the methods described below, depending on what operating system your computer uses.

 Then you can update your Product Detail Counter skill and it will update on your store.
 Now your customers will see a customized text, curated to be exactly the way you want it show!

 Be creative and test out different messages and emojis to see what captures your customers the best!